7 Best Free Android Benchmark Apps

 GFXBench is a free benchmark app that measures mobile and desktop performance with advanced graphics effects and increased workloads.
 This benchmark app is basically a gaming benchmarking app that compares and measures gaming performance.
-It can be used to test graphics performance, long-term performance stability, render quality and power consumption.
+It can be used to test graphics performance, long-term performance stability, render quality, and power consumption.
 The app uses Vulkan and OpenGL APU for graphics tests.
-It also compares HDR tone mapping, bloom and motion blur.
-The app automatically device’s capabilities and selects the most appropriate test set the device to give accurate results.
+It also compares HDR tone mapping, bloom, and motion blur.
+The app automatically device’s capabilities and selects the most appropriate test set for the device to give accurate results.
 It also measures the device’s battery life and performance stability.
 Thus it also provides expected battery running while running sustained game-like animations.
 The full-fledged benchmark needs close to 1 GB of free space on your phone.
 You need to check that before downloading this benchmark app on your Android phone.

 3DMark is a popular benchmarking app that helps you to understand the performance of your Android phone or tablet.
 3DMark benchmarks the GPU and CPU performance of your device.
 It is designed to help you learn more about your phone’s performance.
 The app shows data in the form of unique charts, lists, and rankings.
 It compares mainstream Android devices with popular iPhone and iPad models.
 The app also uses Ice Storm Extreme to compare low-cost Android smartphones with older iPhone models.
-The app also keeps the database of almost 5,000 devices.
+The app also keeps a database of almost 5,000 devices.
 So, it lets you compare the smartphone based on their performance.